odanoburu/FreeLing-User-Manual/analyzer.md

 | Omlet | 0x08000000 |
 | Phonetics | 0x10000000 |

 * Language of input text

 | Command line | Configuration file |
 | --- | --- |
 | `--lang <language>` | `Lang=<language>` |

     Code for language of input text.
-Though it is not required, the convention is to use two-letter ISO codes (as: Asturian, es: Spanish, ca: Catalan, en: English, cy: Welsh, it: Italian, gl: Galician, pt: Portuguese, ru: Russian, old-es: old Spanish).
+Though it is not required, the convention is to use two-letter ISO codes (as: Asturian, es: Spanish, ca: Catalan, en: English, cy: Welsh, it: Italian, gl: Galician, pt: Portuguese, ru: Russian, old-es: old Spanish, etc).

     Other languages may be added to the library.
-See chapter

-    8

-    for details.
+See chapter [Adding Support for New Languages](new-languages.md) for details.

 * Locale

 | Command line | Configuration file |
 | --- | --- |